geospatial-services-framework/gsf-js-client-sdk/README.md

 ## Requirements
 ### Server Sent Events
 The GSF JavaScript Client SDK relies on [server-sent events] for communication with the server.
 Developers who wish to build apps that run on browsers lacking EventSource support will want to use a polyfill.
+This is not necessary when using the SDK in Node.js.

 To view a list of the browsers that support EventSource please go here: https://caniuse.com/#search=eventsource